reviewboard/reviewboard/docs/manual/users/reviews/editing-reviews.rst

 In this dialog, you can add a summary for your review, :ref:`approve it <approving-changes>` for shipping, manage comments, and write text to appear at the top and bottom of your review.
-Toggling a checkbox or pressing :guilabel:`OK` on a text field will instantly save those changes, so you don't have to worry about losing your work if you close the page.
+Toggling a checkbox or pressing :guilabel:`Save` on a text field will instantly save those changes, so you don't have to worry about losing your work if you close the page.

 The bottom of the dialog has the following buttons: